Palacios97/rock-paper-scissors/README.md

 Welcome to my third brainnest assignment.
 I had to build a game playable from the console putting in practice basic logic concepts in order to have a rock-paper-scissors game.

-Troughout of the game the browser will ask you what do you choose and after 5 round we will know the winner.
+Troughout of the game the browser will ask you what to choose and after 5 round we will know the winner.

 Are you capable to win in my game?